Train the next generation of nurses and medical professionals.

-The doctor of nursing practice with a concentration in nursing education is designed to address the nursing faculty shortage throughout the United States.
+The Doctor of Nursing Practice (DNP) with a concentration in Nursing Education is designed to address this nursing faculty shortage.
 Candidates for the program are nurses who are clinical specialists, educators, nursing practice leaders or nurse practitioners with a passion and drive for education.

 You can get your DNP on our Weston campus or through our fully online program.

 * Based on the academic year 2019-2020.
 Cost per credit and total cost subject to inflation.

 Earning a DNP in Nursing Education brings a number of benefits to those who complete the program.
 In addition to advancing in your career and preparing you to act in a leadership capacity at your organization, earning your DNP gives you the skills and training that you need to train the next generation of nurses.

 On a practical level, this means that you will be able to, directly and indirectly, improve patient outcomes, reduce recidivism, and do your part to aid the overburdened healthcare system.

 The Nurse Faculty Loan Program (NFLP) is a loan forgiveness program that prepares and trains qualified nurse educators to fill faculty vacancies and raise the number of trained nurses entering the workforce.

 Students can receive up to $35,500 per year in funding for up to 5 years.
 Students awarded NFLP funding may also cancel 85 percent of their loan in return for teaching as a faculty member in any accredited school of nursing.